 Overnight at lively Sparta or Mystras.

-DAY 4: FROM MYSTRAS TO ANCIENT OLYMPIA & DELPHI
+DAY 4: FROM MYSTRAS TO ANCIENT OLYMPIA & TO THE ARCADIA MOUNTAIN VILLAGES

 Breakfast and an early start for a long day with two UNESCO World Heritage sites to visit.
 But first a quick stop at Sparta to photograph the statue of King Leonidas of the famous 300.
 Then a 1h.30′ drive to ancient OLYMPIA to walk through the impressive ruins of the area where athletes trained and ran in the old stadium, just as ancient Olympians did after victory 3,000 years ago.
 Olympia hosted the original Olympic Games, founded in the 8th century B.C.
 Its extensive ruins include athletic training areas, a stadium, and temples dedicated to the gods Hera and Zeus.

 You will also visit the world-famous Olympia museum and get the chance to see some unbelievable sculptures such as the sculpted decoration of the marble temple of Zeus, one of the Seven Wonders of the Ancient World, and the famous Hermes carved by the ancient Greek sculptor Praxiteles.